ezrarush/battleship/README.md

 #How to Play

-- Left click in your field to place ships
+- Left click on your field to place vertical ships
-- Left click a ship to remove it
+- Right click on your field to place horizontal ships
-- Right click a ship to rotate its orientation
+- Click a ship to remove it
-- Left click in the enemy's field to fire missiles
+- Left click on the enemy's field to fire missiles
+- Right click on the enemy's field to ping
+   (hold down right click and drag to determine ping radius)

 #How to Run